 - Absence Makes the Heart Go Yonder: As per Vulcan custom Vorik is already in an Arranged Marriage, but it's only logical that his wife assumes he is dead and has thus chosen another mate.

 - Anti-Villain: The Sakari turn out to be this.
+They're not evil, just really paranoid about alien intruders.
+Perfectly understandable, since their last "visitors" were the Borg.

 - As You Know: Justified; given the limited information he has regarding the pon farr, it's natural that the Doctor would attempt to get more details from Vorik and Tuvok, who provide reluctant exposition for those who haven't seen "Amok Time".